Questions & Answers on College Admissions

 Some schools do require applicants to interview with a school representative, current student, or an alumus/alumna within the admissions process.
 Others offer the interview as an option.
 If an interview is offered, it's a good idea to take advantage of it.
 You'll learn more about the school, and also get to present yourself in a different light.
 Colleges that require interviews will mention that within their admissions materials.
 Make sure to prepare for the interview by thinking through the specific reasons you're interested in the school, and the ways you stand out from other applicants.
 We have more advice on the interview here.

-As you navigate the college admissions process, keep yourself organized with our College Admissions Manger.
+As you navigate the college admissions process, keep yourself organized with our College Admissions Manager.
 It helps you keep track of deadlines and requirements for each school where you're applying.
 And if you need guidance, know that we're just a phone call or email away.
-Reach out to us at (800) 449-MEFA (6332) or email@example.com.
+Reach out to us at (800) 449-MEFA (6332) or firstname.lastname@example.org.